STAMPED CONCRETE IS IMPRINTED TO LOOK LIKE STONE OR BRICK

-- You receive a sample booklet that shows different color combinations and stamping patterns to choose from.
+- You receive a sample booklet that shows different color combinations and stamp patterns to choose from.
 You’ll be able to look at sample looks from popular combinations to see what will look best on your property.

 - The concrete is poured and left to dry slightly.
 The concrete needs to be somewhat soft for stamping, but if it’s too wet, it will not hold its shape.